PDF URL to Markdown, Tables & RAG Extractor avatar

 • no_llm: Fastest and cheapest.
 Best for normal text PDFs and high-volume extraction.

-• llm_cheap: Adds AI-ready cleanup, RAG chunks, table extraction, and OCR fallback at lower LLM cost.
+• llm_cheap: Adds lower-cost AI cleanup, RAG chunks, table extraction, and OCR fallback for harder documents.

-• llm_premium: Uses the premium cleanup path for harder PDFs where output quality matters more than cost.
+• llm_premium: Uses the premium cleanup path for difficult PDFs where output quality matters more than minimum cost.

 Legacy API calls using pdfUrl still work.
-Advanced API users can also use lower-level fields such as advancedMode, maxPages, includeRawText, saveDiagnostics, savePageMarkdown, savePageImages, proxyConfiguration, and custom request headers.
-These are optional and are not needed for normal runs.
+Advanced API users can also pass lower-level JSON fields such as advancedMode, maxPages, includeRawText, saveDiagnostics, savePageMarkdown, savePageImages, proxyConfiguration, and custom request headers.
+These options are not needed for normal runs.

 Example batch input